 An estate plan is a set of legal documents that detail what you want to do with your assets and belongings after death, to whom they should be distributed, and when and how that distribution should take place.
 An estate plan can include many documents, such as:

-- A living trust, which is a more detailed document similar to the last will and testament, but includes even more protections for your assets
+- A Living Trust: This is a more detailed document similar to the last will and testament, but includes even more protections for your assets

 As you can see, depending upon your individual situation, estate planning is very likely to entail much more than simply writing up a page or two of your wishes for proceedings after death.
 In addition to the above documents, good estate planning may also include plans to provide for any loved ones with special needs or healthcare issues, additional protections from creditors or divorce proceedings on behalf of a loved one, plans to help minimize taxation and legal fees, or even plans for the care of your beloved pets once you’re gone.